pavstar619/lightning-strike-python/README.md

 2. Keep the program in a <b>SEPARATE</b> folder as it will generate alot of jpg files during processing.

 For testing if it works run the test.mp4.
+Play around with the threshold value for better accuracy.

 Data gets processed to a .csv file